-Over the last year and half, here at CELT, we have been researching and developing our approaches to ‘closing the gap’ and defining the most effective ways we can support our most disadvantaged learners.
+Over the last year and half, at CELT we have been researching and developing our approaches to ‘Closing the Gap’ and, in particular, defining the most effective ways we can support our most disadvantaged learners.
 We have looked at the guidance coming from NFER, The Chartered College, National Literacy Trust and the research from the EEF to ensure we are making confident decisions about our practice.

-Earlier this month, three of our schools contributed to the inaugural conference held by the ICEE at Bolton University, showcasing the ways we had developed our schools with a focus on ‘excellence through equity’.
-The conference was focused around the ‘past, present and future of school improvement and system reform’ – with Professor David Hopkins keynote drawing on the following themes:
+Earlier this month, three of our schools contributed to the inaugural conference held by the International Centre for Educational Enhancement (ICEE) at Bolton University, showcasing the ways we had developed our schools with a focus on ‘excellence through equity’.
+The conference was focused around the ‘past, present and future of school improvement and system reform’ – with Professor David Hopkins‘ keynote drawing on the following themes:

 - High Excellence, High Equity: Noting that internationally, the highest performing education systems and jurisdictions ensure that ALL learners attain highly – Korea, Finland, Canada… and the need for us to re-frame our approaches to focus on equity first.